Buy train tickets & passes for Switzerland

 SOB Traverso train, used Basel/Zurich-Gotthard-Luzern-Locarno.

-Seat numbering plans: Click here
+Seat maps: Click here

 You'll find seat numbering plans for European trains on the Train seat numbering page.